 USES: Tinzaparin is used to treat serious blood clots, usually in the legs.
 Tinzaparin may also be used to treat blood clots in the lungs.
 It is usually used with another "blood thinner" medication (warfarin).
 If untreated, blood clots can travel to the lungs, heart, or brain, causing serious (possibly fatal) breathing problems, heart attack, or stroke.

-This drug may also be used to prevent blood clots (such as after certain surgeries with an increased risk of blood clots such as knee or hip replacement).
+This drug may also be used to prevent blood clots after certain surgeries with an increased risk of blood clots (such as knee or hip replacement).
 It may also be used to prevent clotting in certain catheters used by patients on hemodialysis.

 Tinzaparin is known as a "blood thinner" (anticoagulant).
 It is a type of heparin called low-molecular-weight heparin.
 It works by blocking certain natural substances in the blood that cause clotting.